 What is the Bohemian Grove?

-A 2,700-acre private redwood campground in Monte Rio, California, owned by the Bohemian Club of San Francisco.
-Every July, roughly 2,500 men — US presidents, cabinet members, CEOs, military leaders, Nobel laureates — gather there for a two-week encampment that combines lectures, theatrical performances, and private meetings.
+A 2,700-acre private redwood campground in Monte Rio, Sonoma County, California, owned by the Bohemian Club of San Francisco since 1899.
+Every July, roughly 2,500 men — US presidents, cabinet officials, Fortune 500 CEOs, military leaders, Nobel laureates — gather for a two-week encampment that combines Lakeside Talks, theatrical performances, and private meetings.
+The Bohemian Club itself was founded in San Francisco in 1872.

 Where is the Bohemian Grove located?

-Monte Rio, in Sonoma County, roughly 75 miles north of San Francisco along the Russian River.
-The Bohemian Club has owned the site since 1899.
+Monte Rio, in Sonoma County, California, about 75 miles north of San Francisco along the Russian River.
+The land is a 2,700-acre old-growth redwood forest the Bohemian Club has owned since 1899.
+The nearest town, Monte Rio, has a population of roughly 1,200 and hosts an annual protest during the July encampment organized by the Bohemian Grove Action Network.

 Who are the members of the Bohemian Club?

 Documented past and present members include US Presidents Herbert Hoover, Dwight Eisenhower, Richard Nixon, Gerald Ford, Ronald Reagan, George H.W.
-Bush, and George W. Bush; Henry Kissinger, Colin Powell, Dick Cheney, David Rockefeller, William Randolph Hearst, Walter Cronkite, and Mark Twain.
-The Club has roughly 2,500 members total; a full roster is not publicly released.
+Bush, and George W. Bush, as well as Henry Kissinger, Colin Powell, Dick Cheney, David Rockefeller, William Randolph Hearst, Walter Cronkite, Mark Twain, Jack London, and numerous Fortune 500 CEOs.
+The February 2026 Boguslaw leak added approximately 2,200 additional names including Paul Pelosi, Jimmy Buffett, Conan O'Brien, Michael Bloomberg, Eric Schmidt, Charles Koch, Charles B. Johnson, and Edwin Meese III.

 What is the Cremation of Care ceremony?

-The opening ceremony of the encampment, first performed in 1881.
-Robed figures carry an effigy representing "dull care" to the base of a 40-foot concrete owl statue, where it is burned.
-The Club calls it theatrical tradition; outside researchers interpretations range from symbolic theater to ritual with older esoteric roots.
+The opening ritual of the annual encampment, first performed in 1881.
+Held at night beside the lake, robed figures carry an effigy representing "dull care" across the water by boat to the base of a 40-foot hollow concrete owl statue, where the effigy is burned.
+The Club calls it theatrical tradition; outside researchers' interpretations range from symbolic theater to ritual with older pre-Christian roots.

 Why is there a giant owl statue at Bohemian Grove?

 The owl has been the Bohemian Club's emblem since its founding in 1872, representing wisdom in Club iconography.
-The 40-foot hollow concrete statue by the lake was built in 1929 and is the backdrop for the Cremation of Care.
-Some researchers have argued the owl references Moloch or Minerva; the Club maintains it is simply the Club mascot.
+The 40-foot hollow concrete statue by the lake — the Owl Shrine — was built in 1929 and is the backdrop for the Cremation of Care.
+Some researchers argue the owl references Moloch or Minerva; the Club maintains it is simply the Club mascot.

 Has a US president attended Bohemian Grove?

 Yes.
-Every Republican president from Herbert Hoover through George W. Bush attended.
-Nixon's July 1967 Lakeside Talk is widely considered the launching point of his 1968 campaign.
-He later said, "Anybody can be President of the United States, but few can ever have any hope of becoming President of the Bohemian Club."
+Every Republican president from Herbert Hoover through George W. Bush has attended.
+Richard Nixon's July 1967 Lakeside Talk "The Changing World" is widely considered the launching point of his 1968 campaign.
+Nixon later said: "Anybody can be President of the United States, but few can ever have any hope of becoming President of the Bohemian Club."

 Was the Manhattan Project planned at Bohemian Grove?

-A key planning meeting took place there on September 13, 1942, attended by Ernest Lawrence, Arthur Compton, and other senior physicists.
+A key planning meeting took place at the Grove on September 13, 1942, attended by Ernest Lawrence, Arthur Compton, and senior officials from the US Office of Scientific Research and Development.
 The meeting is documented in the official histories of the Manhattan Project and confirmed by the Atomic Heritage Foundation.

 What did Alex Jones film at Bohemian Grove?